simonmichael/hledger/hledger/hledger_balance.m4.md

 : use unicode to display prettier tables.

 `--sort-amount`
-: sort by amount instead of account name (in flat mode).
+: sort by amount instead of account code/name (in flat mode).
 With multiple columns, sorts by the row total, or by row average if that is displayed.

 `--budget`
 : show performance compared to budget goals defined by [periodic transactions](journal.html#periodic-transactions)